ashwinash333/Autologin-Project/README.md

  1. Double click on description on any list item to open in chrome

- 2. Click the item and click open in firefox to popen in firefox browser
+ 2. Click the item and click open in firefox to open in firefox browser

  3. Double click the username or password list items to copy the text to clipboard